 Archaeology & History

-The AAIA offers a suite of intensive on-site learning opportunities for undergraduate and postgraduate students during the Australian summer vacation period.
+The AAIA supports a suite of intensive on-site learning opportunities for undergraduate and postgraduate students during the Australian summer vacation period.
 Each programme is three weeks in duration and includes on-site teaching and learning.
 Open to students from across the country, they can be undertaken for academic credit from the lead university.

 The closing date for participation expressions of interest is 31 July prior to the programme’s commencement.